awused/aw-fm/README.md

   * This shouldn't be necessary unless file system notifies are incomplete, like over NFS.
 * `Activate`
-  * The same as hitting enter or using "Open" in the menu on selected files.
+  * The same as hitting enter or double clicking on the selected file(s).
+  * This will run executable files or open non-executable files in their default applications.
-  * It is not recommended to bind this as a shortcut
+  * It is not recommended to bind this as a shortcut.
+* `OpenDefault`
+  * Opens the selected files in their default applications.
+  * Will _not_ run executable files.
+* `OpenWith`
+  * Spawns a fairly standard "Open With" dialog to select the application.
+  * Allows changing the default application. <!-- or defining new applications. -->
 * `Cut`/`Copy`
   * Cuts or copies the current selection.
   * Will set the clipboard even if nothing is selected.